 As a result of the selection of interesting .308 semiautos being a bit on the thin side, I was forced to limit this to four options.
 If you have AR fatigue, like so many shooters do now, this list might help you along with the process of selecting your next .308 rifle.

-If you, the reader, has any suggestions for an interesting alternative to the all too-common AR-10 style of rifles please let me hear it in the comments.
-I really do love hearing your thoughts on my musings.
+If you, the reader, have any suggestions for an interesting alternative to the all-too-common AR-10-style of rifles, please let us hear it in the comments.